ICCCIVY/Portfolio/README.md

 ssh -i /Users/qiyuchen/.ssh/linux-key.pem ubuntu@3.82.122.76
 ```
 ### Step 2 Install Caddy
-Caddy will handle automatic HTTPS and act as a reverse proxy for Flask app.
+Caddy will serve as a reverse proxy, forwarding client requests to Flask running on `127.0.0.1:5000`.
+It also automates SSL certificate management, enabling HTTPS.

 1. Install Dependencies and Caddy
 ```